Meowmir/game-app/user-stories-and-messages.md

 USER STORY 4:
-'As a player, I want to place a tile, so that I can win.'
+'As a player, I want the game to end when there are 4 tiles in a row, so that I can win.'

     MESSAGE EXAMPLE 4: Ending the game client message: {